Get started with InfluxDB Cloud Dedicated

 Data organization

-The InfluxDB Cloud Dedicated data model organizes time series data into databases and measurements.
+The InfluxDB Cloud Dedicated data model organizes time series data into databases and tables.

-A database can contain multiple measurements.
-Measurements contain multiple tags and fields.
+A database can contain multiple tables.
+Tables contain multiple tags and fields.

-- Database: Named location where time series data is stored.
+- Database: A named location where time series data is stored in tables.

 - Tags: Key-value pairs that provide metadata for each point–for example, something to identify the source or context of the data like host, location, station, etc. Tag values may be null.